xterm-x11/docs/package.md

 1. Before installing XTerm, verify that your system is using [X11](https://x.org/wiki/UserDocumentation/).

-There are a few commands you can choose from to check this:
+There are a few commands you can choose one from to check this:

 `$ echo $XDG_SESSION_TYPE`